a-zit/book-backend/README.md

 go run cmd/backend-bo-api/main.go
 \`\`\`

+#### VS Code

-# If you have vscode you can run the application by using the vscode launch.json file
+If you have VS Code, you can run the application by using the VS Code launch.json file.

 ### Example Usage